-While Catholics made up less than half of staff in six of the nine grade levels in 2020, at all grade levels representation is higher than in 2010 and in five grade levels is higher than in 2019.
-Excluding Prison Grades, where 15.8% of staff were Catholic, Catholic representation ranged from 41.2% at Grade 5 and above to 53.3% at AO level.
+While Catholics made up less than half of staff in six of the nine grade levels in 2021, representation is higher than in 2010 at all grade levels above AO.
+Excluding Prison Grades, where 15.6% of staff were Catholic, Catholic representation ranged from 41.5% at Grade 5 and above to 52.8% at EOI/EOII level.